koeppern/server_side_seddions_flask/README.md

 ## Introduction

-This project is designed as an educational tool for understanding the basics of web development using Flask, a micro web framework written in Python.
+This project is designed as an educational tool for understanding the basics of server-side sessions in web development using Flask, a micro web framework written in Python.
 The primary focus is on demonstrating the difference between handling data in a global state accessible by all users versus using server-side sessions to maintain unique states for individual users.
-Through this project, students will learn about Flask routes, templates, form handling, and the concept of sessions in web applications.
+Through this project, you will learn about Flask routes, templates, form handling, and the concept of sessions in web applications.

 ## Background Information